RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/01-RESTful-API.md

 # RIPE Database RESTful API

-For mre information about the REST paradigm, see https://en.wikipedia.org/wiki/Representational_state_transfer.
+For more information about the REST paradigm, see https://en.wikipedia.org/wiki/Representational_state_transfer.
 If you used the old (beta) API, consider reading [migration guide for old API users](../17.Database-Support/07-Migration-guide.md#whois-rest-api-migration-guide)
 All the services are accessible via HTTPS.
 Use of the Whois REST API is governed by the RIPE Database [terms and conditions](../17.Terms-And-Conditions.md#ripe-database-terms-and-conditions)